SPie/laravel-jwt/README.md

 ### RefreshTokenRepository
 You have to implement the `SPie\LaravelJWT\RefreshTokenRepository` if you want to use refresh tokens.
 The `RefreshTokenRepository` will store and revoke the refresh tokens if needed and also checks if a refresh token is already revoked.

-### Events

-The `JWTGuard` fires events of type `SPie\LaravelJWT\Events\Event` for several actions if a `Illuminate\Contracts\Events\Dispatcher` is used.

-The `login` action fires three events:
-  * The `SPie\LaravelJWT\Events\LoginAttempt` event gets fired at the start of the login process.
-It contains the provided credentials and the IP address.
-  * The `SPie\LaravelJWT\Events\FailedLoginAttempt` event gets fired if the login wasn't successful.
-It contains also contains the credentials and the IP address.
-  * The `SPie\LaravelJWT\Events\Login` event gets fired if the login was successful.
-It contains the authenticated user, the created access token and the IP address.

-The `issueRefreshToken` action fires the `SPie\LaravelJWT\Events\IssueRefreshToken` event if the refresh token is successfully created.
-This event contains the authenticated user, the newly created access token and the issued refresh token.

-The `refreshAccessToken` action fires the `SPie\LaravelJWT\Events\RefreshAccessToken` event, containing the authenticated user, the used refresh token and the refreshed access token.